-Panelists will discuss eligibility to naturalize and the conditions upon which foreign nationals acquire U.S. citizenship by operation of law.
-Topics include:
+Panelists will discuss eligibility to naturalize and the conditions upon

 - Residency and physical presence requirements and exemptions - Admission for permanent residence and post hoc readjudication of grants of lawful permanent resident (LPR) status - Good moral character: When filing for naturalization can get your client into removal proceedings - English and civics requirements and waiver criteria - The Child Citizenship Act of 2000 and other laws granting citizenship - Evidence of derived citizenship: U.S. passport vs. certificate of citizenship